czFIRE/Rust_Organisation_App/design/database/erd.md

 ## Enums
 Currently, the enums in the model are as follows:
-- UserLevel { 'User', 'Admin' }
+- UserLevel { 'User', 'Admin' } -> Denotes the privileges of a user in terms of interactions with the system as a whole.
-- TaskPriority { 'Low', 'Medium', 'High' }
+- TaskPriority { 'Low', 'Medium', 'High' } -> Denotes the priority of a task assigned to event staff.
-- AssociationType { 'Sponsor', 'Organizer', 'Other' }
+- AssociationType { 'Sponsor', 'Organizer', 'Other' } -> Denotes the type of association that a company has with an event.
-- EmploymentType { 'DPP', 'DPC', 'HPP' }
+- EmploymentType { 'DPP', 'DPC', 'HPP' } -> Denotes the type of employment an employee may have with a company.
-- EmployeeLevel { 'Basic', 'Manager' }
+- EmployeeLevel { 'Basic', 'Manager' } -> Denotes whether the employee has managerial responsibilities / privileges within a company, or not.
-- StaffLevel { 'Basic', 'Organizer' }
+- StaffLevel { 'Basic', 'Organizer' } -> Denotes whether the employee has additional (organizer) privileges within a given event.
-- UserStatus { 'OK', 'Sick', 'Vacation' }
+- UserStatus { 'OK', 'Sick', 'Vacation' } -> Denotes the availability of a user in terms of employment and task opportunities.